 There is a self-execute and practical use for AI.
 It’s now evolving faster than ever through numerous applications that improve the lives of individuals and streamline business operations.
 From your virtual assistants like Apple’s Siri or Google’s

 Considering bigger developments, autonomous vehicles (AVs) have been in development for a while.
 Vehicle company Auve Tech has begun testing its autonomous vehicles within the Tallinn Airport in Estonia.
 In the US, Mercedes-Benz has been granted approval to operate Level 3 autonomous driving functions on roads in Nevada, with plans to expand into California soon.
 Autonomous vehicles are expected to bring about a number of benefits including fewer road accidents, more efficient fuel consumption, and reduced traffic congestion.

-Healthcare is also seeing numerous possibilities of integrating AI into existing systems.
+Healthcare is also seeing numerous possibilities for integrating AI into existing systems.
 One impactful application of AI in healthcare involves connecting an AI with an amputee’s brain so that they’re better able to communicate with and control the attached prosthesis.